jimmyth/siteapi/README.md

 # Site API KEY - Overview

-This is the Git repo of SiteAPI Key.
+This is the Git repo of SiteAPI Key and API that responds with a JSON representation of a given node with the content type 'page'.

 ## Features